midonet/orizuru/ROADMAP.md

 - wait for OpenStack to provide Docker images for all the OpenStack services, then replace our logic with those

+- ipv6 testbed

 - RHEL and CentOS support (might not happen because RHEL OSP Installer might get done before that)

+- partition the installer into three phases (might not happen and be done in the next project):

+Phase1: parallel: prepare host operating systems (dist upgrade, install packages)

+Phase2: parallel: docker build (but do not configure anything specific)

+Phase3: parallel: install openstack and midonet software (or build the appropriate containers cold)

+Phase4: parallel: log into all openstack and midonet containers, configure them cold (alternatively docker run and configure with RUN commands doing puppet)

+Phase5: start all the things sequential and in order (dependencies are important, otherwise certain services will fall down again)